fahidjavid/doc-test/docs/index.md

 !!! success "This documentation is last updated on 21st Jun 2018"

 ## Introduction
-Thank you for purchasing TourPress WordPress Theme .
-If you have any question that is beyond the scope of this documentation, Please feel free to ask for help on [Our Support Site](https://support.inspirythemes.com/).
+Thanks for purchasing TourPress WordPress Theme.
+If you have any question that is beyond the scope of this documentation, feel free to ask that on our [support website](https://support.inspirythemes.com/).
+You can visit [this knowledge base article](https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/) to learn about how to get item purchase code from themeforest.net to sign-up on our support site.

+## Important Note¶
+It is highly recommended to use the child theme so that you can easily update parent theme whenever a new update becomes available.
+A pre-built ready to use child theme is included in the main theme pack that you have downloaded from ThemeForest.

+## Support Policy

-### Themeforest Item Purchase Code to Signup on Support Site
+### Support Includes
-Please visit Knowledge Base article on [How to Get Themeforest Item Purchase Code](https://support.inspirythemes.com/knowledgebase/how-to-get-themeforest-item-purchase-code/) to learn about how to get item purchase code from themeforest to signup on our support site.
+* Answering technical questions about theme features.
+* Assistance with reported bugs and issues.
+* Help with included 3rd party assets.

+### Support Does Not Includes
+* Theme customization services.
+* Theme installation services.

-### Updating WordPress Theme
+## Updating WordPress Theme
-If you want to update your theme then you can consult Knowledge Base article on [Update Theme Using Envato WordPress Toolkit](https://support.inspirythemes.com/knowledgebase/update-theme-using-envato-wordpress-toolkit/) for auto update OR you can consult the Knowledge Base article on [Better Way to Update WordPress Theme](https://support.inspirythemes.com/knowledgebase/better-way-to-update-wordpress-theme/) for manual update.
+If you want to update your theme then you can consult [this knowledge base article for automatic update](https://support.inspirythemes.com/knowledgebase/update-theme-using-envato-wordpress-toolkit/) OR you can consult [this knowledge base article](https://support.inspirythemes.com/knowledgebase/update-theme-manually/) to safely update TourPress Theme.

 **If you like this theme, Please support us by rating this theme with 5 stars ([How to rate?](img/how-to-rate-theme.png))**